testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

-:white_check_mark: &nbsp; **Do:** Organize your tests using 'describe' blocks that represent API routes.
-Eventually this will result in a tree of routes and tests underneath.
+:white_check_mark: &nbsp; **Do:** Organize your tests using 'describe' blocks representing API routes.
+Eventually, this will result in a tree of routes and tests underneath.
 For example describe('/API'), describe('POST /orders').
-See full example below.
-This common view of API end-points is likely to look familiar and appeal to the occassional test report viewer.
-It resembles tooling that were proven to be popular like POSTMAN, OpenAPI docs and others.
-Most if not all developers would know to map a test failure in a specific route with the correspoding code.
-A newly onboarded developer that is not familiar with the code, would benefit from understanding the various routes and then easily start exploring the corresponding controller code.
-Sometimes there are many scenario/cases under each route, in this case consider creating another nested category (i.e. describe block) that represent a topic or user story.
+See the full example below.
+This common view of API end-points will likely look familiar and appeal to the occasional test report viewer.
+It resembles tooling that were proven to be popular like POSTMAN, OpenAPI docs, and others.
+Most, if not all, developers would know to map a test failure in a specific route with the corresponding code.
+A newly onboarded developer who is unfamiliar with the code would benefit from understanding the various routes and then easily start exploring the corresponding controller.
+Sometimes there are many scenario/cases under each route.
+In this case, consider creating another nested category (i.e. describe block) that represents a topic or user story.
 If the code under test is accessed using a message queue (see dedicated section below), structure the routes by topics and queues.

-👀 &nbsp; **Alternatives:** Organize the tests per topic or user stories title - This will also serve as a great documentation for the viewer.
-Mapping between failures and related code to explore might a little harder  ❌; snapshots ❌;
+👀 &nbsp; **Alternatives:** Organize the tests per topic or user stories title - This will also serve as great documentation for the viewer.
+Mapping between failures and the related code that should get explored might a little harder ;

 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>